dgweissman/stigma_mkda/README.md

 The file PrejudicefMRI_mkda_wSS.csv contains all the data used in the analyses.

-Within the folder PrejudicefMRI_mkda, the script MKDA_and_logistic_regression.m lays out the entire analysis.
+The script MKDA_and_logistic_regression.m lays out the entire analysis.

 This analysis made use of tools from the Cognitive and Affective Neuroscience Laboratory, specifically the core toolbox (https://github.com/canlab/CanlabCore) and the MKDA meta-analyis toolbox (https://github.com/canlab/Canlab_MKDA_MetaAnalysis).